Configure service updates through Lifecycle Services (LCS)

 In Microsoft Dynamics Lifecycle Services (LCS), you can specify how and when you receive service updates from Microsoft for your Microsoft Dynamics 365 for Finance and Operations environments.

-This feature is available only to customers who are using Microsoft Dynamics 365 for Finance and Operations version 8.1 (October 2018) and later, and who are not part of the First release program.
-Microsoft is working to make the feature available to First release customers and customers who use older versions of the product.
+This feature is available only to customers who are using version 8.1 and later or are using version 7.3, and who are not part of the First release program.
+Microsoft is working to make the feature available to First release customers.
+For customers who are on version 7.1, 7.2, or 8.0, you can take the update manually using the regular servicing flows.

 Only users (customers or partners) who are assigned to the Project owner role in LCS can configure updates.
 Additionally, updates can be configured only for implementation projects.